Jessica Pegula: 2023: Major quarterfinals, WTA 1000 title, doubles No. 1

-2024: Consecutive Canadian title, US Open final
+2024: US Open final, WTA 1000 title

 In January, following the Australian Open where she exited in the second round, she split with her coach David Witt, with whom she began working in 2019.
-She withdrew from the Middle East swing in February, due to a neck injury.
+She withdrew from the Middle Eastern swing in February, due to a neck injury.

 She returned to the tour at the San Diego Open with a new coaching team and reached the semifinals.
-At the same tournament in doubles with Desirae Krawczyk, she reached the final, which they lost to the duo Nicole Melichar-Martinez / Ellen Perez in straight sets.
+At the same tournament in doubles with Desirae Krawczyk, she reached the final, which they lost to the duo Melichar-Martinez / Perez in straight sets.
 In Indian Wells, she lost her debut match to Anna Blinkova and in doubles, she reached the quarterfinals with her usual partner Gauff.
 At the next WTA 1000 in Miami, she reached the quarterfinals in singles defeating compatriot and 20th seed Emma Navarro before losing to 14th seed Ekaterina Alexandrova.

 After withdrawing from the French Open due to neck and back injuries, she won her fifth title at the WTA 500 Berlin Ladies Open in June on grass, defeating top seed Gauff in the semifinals, and then Anna Kalinskaya in the final in a tight three-setter with two tiebreaks.
 In July, Pegula went out in the second round at Wimbledon losing to Wang Xinyu.

 She defended her title at the Canadian Open in Toronto, defeating Karolína Plíšková, qualifier Ashlyn Krueger, Peyton Stearns, 14th seed Diana Shnaider and Amanda Anisimova in the final.
 She reached another WTA 1000 final at the Cincinnati Open with wins over Karolina Muchová, Leylah Fernandez, qualifier Taylor Townsend, and Paula Badosa.
 She lost to Aryna Sabalenka in the final.

 At the US Open, she defeated Shelby Rogers in her final career match, Sofia Kenin, and Jéssica Bouzas Maneiro in 70 minutes and Diana Shnaider without losing a set in all matches, to reach her seventh Grand Slam quarterfinal.
-She defeated world No. 1, Iga Świątek in straight sets and Karolína Muchová in three sets in her first Grand Slam singles semifinal.
-She lost to world No. 2, Aryna Sabalenka, in the championship match.
+She defeated Świątek in straight sets and Karolína Muchová in three sets in her first singles major semifinal.
+However, she lost to world No. 2, Aryna Sabalenka, in the championship match.